 If I don’t already have a Master’s degree, will I receive one as part of the PhD program?

 No. The PhD program in Spanish and Portuguese at NYU does not award a Master’s “en-route” to the PhD.
-The Department offers a terminal one-year MA program at NYU Madrid for applicants interested in a Master’s degree.

 Do I need to have a degree in Spanish or Portuguese to apply to the PhD program?